Raptor Red: Plot

 For a while, Red and her pack are happy, feeding off the plentiful carrion left by receding flood waters, but the pack's way of life is upset by an invasion of large Acrocanthosaurus, huge meat-eating dinosaurs.
 The added competition for food puts strain on the pack, as does the unexpected death of one of the chicks.
 A fight erupts between the male raptor and Red's sister.
 Red, torn between a prospective mate and her kin, tries to defuse the situation.
-Two Acrocanthosaurus watch the commotion and take the opportunity to attack the Utahraptor.
+Two Acrocanthosaurus watch the commotion and take the opportunity to attack the raptors.
 Meanwhile, a Kronosaurus ambushes one of the chicks on the beach.
 Seeing the danger, Red lures one Acrocanthosaurus into deep water where it is dragged under by the Kronosaurus.
 Red saves her family, but her consort is forced away by Red's sister.

 Facing continued threats from the Acrocanthosaurus, Red, her sister and the chicks are forced up into the mountains.
 They encounter ice and snow for the first time, and kill a segnosaur in a cave, turning the den into their nest.
 The older chick accompanies the two adults on hunting expeditions.
 One day the raptors encounter a strange creature they have never seen—a whip-tailed diplodocid who inflicts wounds on Red and her sister; the older chick is forced to set off alone and find the pack's food.
 This calamity coincides with the arrival of a large pack of smaller raptors known as Deinonychus.
 They surround the nest and wait for the wounded raptors to become weak enough to attack.